 Lamp from a flea market in New York City.
 “Bird” red chair and footstool by Bertoia through Jerri Kunz Interior Design.
 Painting by Julie Speed.

-Photography by the wonderful Ryann Ford.
+Photography by Ryann Ford.
 Produced by moi for Austin Monthly HOME.